 What is a dental implant?

 A dental implant is a permanent false tooth that looks and functions like your original tooth.
-The implant consists of a titanium post that Dr. Audrey Sim inserts through your gum into your jawbone, where it acts as a root.
-Once your jawbone fuses to the post, Dr. Audrey Sim tops the post with a porcelain, metal, or composite tooth-colored crown.
+The implant consists of a titanium post that Dr. Audrey Sim or Dr. Donald Ross insert through your gum into your jawbone, where it acts as a root.
+Once your jawbone fuses to the post, Dr. Audrey Sim or Dr. Donald Ross tops the post with a porcelain, metal, or composite tooth-colored crown.

 Why do I need to replace a missing tooth?

 Missing teeth disturb the function of your teeth, jaws, and even your digestive system.
 Your teeth function as a set; when even one tooth is extracted or lost, your other teeth may slip out of alignment.
 You can’t chew as efficiently when your teeth are in the wrong position, which may affect your digestion.